Dr. Greg Silverman

 TESTIMONY: DRY BONES, LIVE!

-Greg’s father is a Russian-Polish Jew and his mother is Italian-American.
+Greg’s father was a Russian-Polish Jew and his mother is Italian-American.
 Greg gained an interesting perspective on both Christianity and Judaism from growing up in an interfaith home.
 He went to Jewish holidays with his father’s side of the family and churches with his mother’s side.
 Greg remembers accepting Yeshua while visiting his grandmother’s church at eight years of age.
 Praise the LORD for a praying grandmother!

 As a teenager and college student, Greg attended a wide variety of churches.
 He also gained proficiency in gospel music during these years.
 By the time he graduated from college at the University of Massachusetts with a B.A. in both Vocal Jazz & Gospel Music as well as Psychology, Greg had one foot with the LORD but the other in worldly living.

 In Spring 2000, Greg began to point his life wholeheartedly toward God.
 He was hired as an assistant music director to well-known gospel musician, Ron Metcalf, in New York City.
 Ron did more than just make use of Greg’s musical gifts and talents; he took Greg under his wing spiritually by praying for and counseling him.
 Ron encouraged him to seek out the Jewish people who knew Jesus.
-Little did Greg know that there even was a Messianic Jewish movement, let alone that God would one day call he and his wife into full-time ministry.
+Little did Greg know that there even was a Messianic Jewish movement, let alone that God would one day call him into full-time ministry.
 Within a year, Greg had rededicated his life to the LORD at his mother’s church.
-Immediately, God was bringing the dry bones in his life to life!
+God was bringing the dry bones in his life to life!

 In 2001, while studying classical choral conducting for a Master’s degree at Temple University, Greg was invited by a friend to visit Congregation Beth Yeshua, one of the flagship Messianic synagogues in the United States.
 From the moment he arrived, he felt spiritually as though he had “come home.”
 That first night at Beth Yeshua, the synagogue was particularly packed due to the special concert that night.
 When the guest artist was announced, Greg had a flashback and realized that he had seen this artist on a video that his grandmother had sent him several years prior.
 Although uninterested at the time, watching that video had impacted him, and it was very possibly the first time that Greg had seen a Messianic Jewish musician.
 So, Greg was overwhelmed to realize that his first time in Beth Yeshua was actually a concert of the same Marty Goetz that was in the video.
 What a “God-incidence!”